yutsang/python-pptx/README.md

-# Financial Data Processor - Streamlit App
+# Real Estate DD Report Writer - Streamlit App

-A Streamlit-based web application for processing and analyzing financial data from Excel files, built on the functionality from the original `old_ver` implementation.
+A Streamlit-based web application for processing and analyzing financial data from Excel files to generate Due Diligence reports for real estate investments, built on the functionality from the original `old_ver` implementation.

 ## Features